For Physicians

 HBOT typically requires 20-40 sessions per treatment course.
 Providing therapy in-office keeps patients within your care continuum.

 FDA-cleared for 14 indications including wound healing, radiation injury, and carbon monoxide poisoning.
-Medicare and most insurers provide coverage.
+Reimbursement pathways exist for eligible indications under Medicare and many commercial insurers.

 The RxAir360 system is engineered for straightforward implementation within established medical practices, requiring minimal facility modification while expanding your therapeutic capabilities.